csaid/csaid.github.io/_posts/2020-07-15-why-inaccurate--antigen-tests-are-better-than-slow-pcr-tests.md

 image: /assets/2020_antigen_testing/fig_test_every_1_day.png
 ---

 _[Update: After I wrote this post, I came across a recently posted preprint from [Larremore et al.](https://www.medrxiv.org/content/10.1101/2020.06.22.20136309v2.full.pdf) that makes this point much better than I do.
-The paper emphasizes that antigen tests have high sensitivity when viral load is high, corresponding to when you are contagious.
+The paper emphasizes that antigen tests have high sensitivity when viral load is high, corresponding to when people are contagious.
 See [rapidtests.org](https://www.rapidtests.org/) for more info._

 If we want to reopen schools and offices, we need to do so safely.
 According to Nobel Prize winning economist Paul Romer, the best way is with [frequent](https://schools.paulromer.net/) and [regular](https://paulromer.net/faqs-on-virus-tests-in-schools/) testing of asymptomatic students and employees.
 Catching infections early can stop the spread before it starts.